socnetv/app/docs/roadmaps/roadmap_ws14_logging_cost.md

    for the no-flag case, left `appSettings["printDebug"]` untouched — so a plain launch silently re-applied whatever the Settings-dialog "print debug messages" checkbox last saved to `settings.conf`.
-One past toggle-on (e.g. during a debugging session) made every future no-flag launch pay full cost forever — on this machine, `printDebug=true` was already persisted before this session started, meaning the "before" numbers below reflect a real, currently-live bug, not a contrived worst case.
+One past toggle-on (e.g. during a debugging session) made every future no-flag launch pay full cost forever — on the MacBook Pro M5 used for this investigation, `printDebug=true` was already persisted before this session started, meaning the "before" numbers below reflect a real, currently-live bug, not a contrived worst case.
 Fixed in `initSettings()`: a no-flag launch now forces `printDebug=false` the same way `-d 0` already did, regardless of persisted state.
 The Settings dialog checkbox still works fine as a live, in-session toggle.